 I discovered this is quite common, we all do it to varying degrees.
 This holding or identifying it is done on a soul level, out of love, as we are in service to our family.
 These deep energetics points of separation, and paradoxically bonds of love do not go away, they are to be held by someone in the family for many generations if necessary until seen, honored, and given a place in the hearts of those it belongs to.

 Today the lead or weight that I carried for my mother has been forever transformed, and turned into gold through the alchemical process of the Constellation Work.
 My mother now has a place in my heart that is joyful, spacious and full.

-I feel blessed to facilitate Systemic Family Constellations for the past seventeen years.
+I feel blessed to facilitate Systemic Family Constellations for the past twenty years.
 I bow to the mystery of the soul that unfolds and reveals the love that is brought to light.